-INFJs who rely too heavily on their intuition, or INFJs who are experiencing extreme stress may have an eruption of their inferior Se.
+INFJs who are experiencing extreme stress may have an eruption of their inferior function: Extraverted Sensation (Se).
 When this happens, Se may take over in an immature, unhealthy form.
 This can result in the INFJ overeating and over-indulging.
 They may want especially strong flavors to become more in touch with their physical self.
 INFJs who frequently experience chronic stress may have significant trouble with over-eating and “binging” as a result of so frequently being in the grip of sensing.
 That said, not all INFJs overeat when they are stressed.
 You can find out more about their other coping mechanisms here.

 A 2010 study compiled in the paper The Association Between Myers-Briggs Personality Types and Eating Disorders by Sarah A. Williams found that out of a group of 55 patients, the most common type with an eating disorder was the INFJ type.
 They comprised 18.5% of the patients with eating disorders.
 Another author, Christine Towne Drucker wrote in Once Upon a Type: Mythological Dimensions of the Myers-Briggs Type Indicator that INFJ types have perfectionistic tendencies which may result in a tendency towards anorexia and bulimia.